stastnypremysl/lsql-csv/README.md

 ### By block
 This statement always begins with `by` and the rest of the block is select expression.
 There can be only one By block in the whole command.

 You can imagine by block as the group by clause in SQL.

+There must be present at least one aggregate function in select block, if by block is present.
+Otherwise behavior is undefined.

+If there is an aggregate function present without by block present, aggregation runs over all rows at once.

 ### Sort block
 This block can be at the end of the command.
 It begins with `sort` keyword and the rest is select expression.